korpling/ANNIS/.github/ISSUE_TEMPLATE.md

 What is the used ANNIS version?

-What browser did you use?
+What browser and operating system did you use?

 What steps will reproduce the problem?
 1.